martinjlowm/emnify-rs/docs/CloudConnectApi.md

 > delete_cloud_connect_attachment(cloudconnect_attachment_id)
 Delete a specific CloudConnect attachment

 Deletes the specified CloudConnect attachment.
-Only the user that created the attachment can delete it.
 Attachments cannot be deleted if they are in the state `7 (Deactivated)` or `8 (Rolling Back)` or if they are Classic attachments.

 ### Parameters